Tilt

 I miss finding real news and intellectual stimulation in my newspaper

 What do you expect Umberto Eco?
-LOL, it’s the Journal Star dude.
+LOL, it

 Based on Dave’s idea of an unbiased lede, I can see why he might think the story is biased.